"The contest is not over, the strife is not ended. It has only entered upon a new and enlarged arena" - Jefferson Davis."

 Since Whitaker, formerly an independent, declared his candidacy as a Republican early last year, both the party hierarchy and various rank-and-file cadres have made concerted efforts to find a respectable regular-party candidate to file for governor.
 The problem has been that Democratic incumbent Phil Bredesen is widely regarded as unbeatable, as most Republicans privately concede.

-That being the case, both state representative Beth Harwell of Nashville, the former state party chair, and former state representative Jim Henry of Kingston proved unpersuadable when various leading Republicans implored them to run last year.
-Henry, who is recovering from cancer treatment, would have run but still hasn't quite gotten the go-ahead from his doctors, said state representative Frank Nicely, a Henry confidant, at the recent Southern Republican Leadership Conference at The Peabody.
+That being the case, both state Rep. Beth Harwell of Nashville, the former state party chair, and former state Rep. Jim Henry of Kingston proved unpersuadable when various leading Republicans implored them to run last year.
+Henry, who is recovering from cancer treatments, would have run but still hasn't quite gotten the go-ahead from his doctors, said state Rep. Frank Nicely, a Henry confidant, at the recent Southern Republican Leadership Conference at The Peabody.

-Bryson acknowledged earlier this year, while attending court hearings in Memphis concerning the contested District 2 state Senate race, that the push was on for somebody, likely a member of the Senate, to make the race.
-At the time, he was noncommital about his own possible candidacy.
+Bryson, for his part, had acknowledged earlier this year, while attending court hearings in Memphis concerning the contested District 2 state senate race, that the push was on for somebody, likely a member of the Senate, to make the race.
+At the time, he was non-commital about his own possible candidacy.
 Technically, he remains so but has indicated of late that he's taking the prospect seriously.

 Memphis lawyer John Ryder, a former national Republican committeeman from Tennessee and principal organizer of this month's SRLC meeting, acknowledged the possibility that the party might not be able to field a "viable" candidate for governor, but he said party esteem would not suffer if Whitaker should end up the nominee.